Campeonato Brasileiro Série A

 The Campeonato Brasileiro Série A (/pt-BR/; English: "Brazilian Championship A Series"), commonly referred to as the Brasileirão (/pt-BR/; English: "Big Brazilian" or "Great Brazilian"), the Série A or the Brazilian Série A (to distinguish it from Italy's Serie A), is a professional association football league in Brazil and the highest level of the Brazilian football league system.
 Contested by 20 clubs, it operates on a system of promotion and relegation with the Campeonato Brasileiro Série B. In 2021, the competition was chosen by the IFFHS as the strongest national league in the world.

 Due to historical peculiarities and the large geographical size of the country, Brazil has a relatively short history of nationwide football competitions.
 The main and most prestigious competitions were the state championships, run in each of the Brazilian states, with occasional inter-state tournaments, such as the Torneio Rio–São Paulo.
-In 1959, advancements in civil aviation and air transport and the need to appoint a Brazilian representative to the first edition of the Copa Libertadores, led to the creation of a regular nationwide tournament, the Taça Brasil, a knockout tournament tournament.
+In 1959, advancements in civil aviation and air transport and the need to appoint a Brazilian representative to the first edition of the Copa Libertadores, led to the creation of a regular nationwide tournament, the Taça Brasil, a knockout tournament.
 In 1967, the Torneio Rio-São Paulo was expanded to include teams from other states, becoming the Torneio Roberto Gomes Pedrosa.
 The first tournament explicitly organized to be a national championship and league by the CBF was only in 1971, won by Atlético Mineiro, although it was only referred to as "Campeonato Brasileiro" starting in 1989.

 One of the historical characteristics of the Brazilian Championship was the lack of standardization in the competition system, the rules and the number of participants, which changed almost every season.
 Because of this, in several seasons there was no promotion and relegation system to the Second Division, and sometimes there were not different tiers.
 Number of clubs also fluctuated, with the 1979 edition reached its peak, with 92 participants.
 The various formats already adopted include a knockout tournament system (1959–1968) and a mixed system with a group stage followed by playoffs (1967–2002).
 In 2003, the league transitioned into a double round-robin system, initially with 24 teams and 46 matches for 2003 and 2004, and 22 teams and 42 matches in 2005.
 Since 2006, the format has been one with 20 clubs and 38 matches, with all teams facing each other in home and away games.